sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 === Affine Cipher Decryption ===
 by Sarah Arpin, Alexis Newton

 If you know that your message was encrypted using an affine cipher, you can use the known a and b values to decrypt.
-If this is not known, brute force can be used to get possible decrypted messages.
-The chi-squared function ranks the results by likelihood according to letter frequency.
+If these are not known, brute force can be used to get a list of possible decrypted messages.
+The chi-squared function ranks these results by likelihood according to letter frequency.

 {{{#!sagecell
 #Last edited 8/7/2019 3:01pm
-print "Enter the encrypted text in quotes, and enter a guess for the a and the b:"
+print "Enter the encrypted text in quotes, and enter a guess for the a and b:"
 @interact
 def shift_decrypt(text = input_box('"XNSILPCVA"'), a=[1,3,5,7,9,11,15,17,19,21,23,25], b =[0..25]):
     S = AffineCryptosystem(AlphabeticStrings())